GSA/datagov-ssb/README.md

     ```

-1. Copy the `backend.tfvars-template` and edit in the values for the S3 bucket.
+1. Copy the `backend.tfvars-template` and edit in the non-sensitive values for the S3 bucket.
     ```
     cp backend.tfvars-template backend.tfvars
+    ${EDITOR} backend.tfvars
+    ```

+1. Copy the `.env.secrets-template` and edit in the sensitive values for the S3 bucket.
+    ```
+    cp .env.secrets-template .env.secrets
-    ${EDITOR} terraform.tfvars
+    ${EDITOR} .env.secrets
     ```

 1. Copy the `terraform.tfvars-template` and edit in the values for the Cloud